L3MON4D3/LuaSnip/DOC.md

 * `node_ext_opts` and `merge_node_ext_opts`: Control `ext_opts` (most likely
   highlighting) of the node.
 Described in detail in [ext_opts](#ext_opts)
-* `key`: The node can be reffered to by this key.
+* `key`: The node can be referred to by this key.
 Useful for either [Key Indexer](#key-indexer) or for finding the node at runtime (See [Snippets-api](#snippets-api)), for example inside a `dynamicNode`.
 The keys do not have to be unique across the entire lifetime of the snippet, but at any